-\The employee is responsible for income tax on the life insurance benefit amount above \$50,000.
+\The faculty member is responsible for income tax on the life insurance benefit amount above \$50,000.

 In the event of death, a benefit will be paid to the designated beneficiary in the amount described above.
-If an employee continues to be employed between age 70 and 75, the benefit received will be reduced to 65 percent.
-At age 75 the benefit will be reduced to 50 percent.
+If a faculty member continues to be employed between age 70 and 75, the benefit received will be reduced to 65 percent.
+At age 75, the benefit will be reduced to 50 percent.

-Employee Optional Life Insurance
+Optional Life and AD&D Insurance

-In addition to the benefit listed above, an employee may elect to purchase one, two, three, or four times his/her annual salary in optional life insurance.
-In addition, an employee may purchase a basic amount of life insurance for his/her spouse and eligible dependents.
-Matching AD&D Insurance may also be purchased on employee only.
-An employee may apply for available optional life insurance during open enrollment held each spring, effective annually on July 1.
-In the event that the employee has a qualifying status change mid-year, a form must be completed within thirty-one days in order to make benefit changes.
+In addition to the benefit listed above, a faculty member may elect to purchase one, two, three, or four times his/her annual salary in optional life insurance.
+If elected, matching AD&D Insurance may also be purchased.
+A faculty member may also purchase a basic amount of life insurance for his/her spouse and eligible dependents.
+During annual open enrollment, a faculty member may apply for the optional insurance described above and may be subject to evidence of insurability.
+For a qualifying status change occurring outside of the annual enrollment period, a status change for is required within 31 days of the qualifying event.